Ideafy's MCP server

 Troubleshooting quick refs

-• Agent doesn't see the tools: agent CLI not restarted after config change, or config file in the wrong place.
-Run claude mcp list (or platform equivalent).
+- Agent doesn't see the tools: agent CLI not restarted after config change, or config file in the wrong place.
+Run

 Full troubleshooting: Troubleshooting.

-Prev: Choose an AI agent Next: Bundled Claude Code skills Up: User guide index
+Prev: Choose an AI agent Next: Claude Code plugin Up: User guide index